Stoffel Vandoorne

+Vandoorne moved into Formula E for the 2018–19 season with HWA.
+Despite the Venturi powertrains' relative lack of performance, Vandoorne achieved his maiden pole position at the Hong Kong ePrix.
+Vandoorne retained his seat at the newly-formed Mercedes team in 2019–20, finishing runner-up to António Félix da Costa after taking his maiden win at race six of the Berlin ePrix.
+Vandoorne entered sportscar racing in 2021, finishing runner-up in the LMP2 class of the FIA World Endurance Championship with Jota.
+In his third season with Mercedes in Formula E, Vandoorne won the World Championship after scoring eight podium finishes, including a win at the Monaco ePrix.
+He moved to DS Penske for 2022–23, but was unable to defend his title and left after two winless seasons to join Maserati.
+Vandoorne joined the Peugeot 9X8 Hypercar project in 2023, making his premier class WEC debut at the 6 Hours of Fuji.

-Early life
+Early and personal life

-Stoffel Vandoorne was born in Kortrijk, West Flanders.
+Stoffel Jacques Luc Vandoorne was born on 26 March 1992 in Roeselare, West Flanders.
 Vandoorne was introduced to motorsport at the age of six during a visit to the kart track of World Karts in Kortrijk in Flanders, Belgium, with his father.
 Vandoorne started karting after the owner of the track gave him a mini-kart.

-Early career
+Junior racing career

 Karting

 Initially, lack of funding restricted Vandoorne to race 3 to 4 races per year.
 By age 16 he was Belgian KF2 Champion.
 In 2009 he finished as runner-up in the CIK-FIA World Cup in the KF2 category.
 The same year he won the 'steering wheel' competition held by the Royal Automobile Club of Belgium.
 The prize money of 45,000 euros helped him start his car racing career in F4 Eurocup 1.6.

 Formula Renault

 2010

 In 2010, Vandoorne moved up to single-seater racing, joining the F4 Eurocup 1.6 series.
 He went on to win the series on his first attempt, finishing the season with six wins and three further podium finishes.
 The prize from winning the series helped him to move up to the Eurocup Formula Renault 2.0 the following year.
 He also earned a place in the FIA Driver Academy.